Combination of Deep Speaker Embeddings for Diarisation: Combination of deep speaker embeddings

 \subsubsection{2D self-attentive combination}

 Next, the proposed 2D self-attentive combination is presented.
-As illustrated in Fig.~\ref{FIG:2dselfatten}, in order to combine $K$ window-level d-vector extraction systems, a multi-head self-attentive structure is first used to generate the window-level d-vector for each system separately, and an additional multi-head self-attentive structure is used to fuse different window-level d-vectors across systems thereafter.
+As illustrated in Fig.~\ref{FIG:2dselfatten}, in order to combine $K$ window-level d-vector extraction systems, a multi-head self-attentive structure is first used to generate the window-level d-vector for each system separately, and an additional multi-head self-attentive structure is then used to fuse different window-level d-vectors across systems.

-Two different methods of the 2D self-attentive combination are investigated, which differ in the input of the additional self-attentive structure for window-level d-vector combination. \begin{itemize} \item First, the same dynamic weight can be assigned to the integrated vectors derived from every output head of the same extraction system.
+Two different methods for 2D self-attentive combination are investigated, which differ in the input of the additional self-attentive structure for window-level d-vector combination. \begin{itemize} \item First, the same dynamic weight can be assigned to the integrated vectors derived from every output head of the same extraction system.
 That is,

-where ${\mathbf{e}}_k$ is the d-vector relevant to the $k$\,th extraction system. $\mathbf{W}_k$ is a weight matrix used to permute the orders of elements, in case that the d-vectors extracted by different pre-trained systems may not have the most suitable element orders to be combined by the weighted sum of the attention mechanism.
+where ${\mathbf{e}}_k$ is the d-vector relevant to the $k$\,th extraction system. $\mathbf{W}_k$ is a weight matrix used to permute the orders of components, in case that the d-vectors extracted by different pre-trained systems may not have the most suitably ordered vector components to be combined by the weighted sum of the attention mechanism.

 \item Alternatively, a different dynamic weight can be assigned to every integrated vector.
 That is,

 where $\hat{\mathbf{e}}_{k,g}$ and $G_k$ are the integrated vector related to the $g$\,th output head and the number of output heads of the $k$\,th system respectively.
 It is clear that this method allows different systems to have different numbers of output heads. \end{itemize} In both Eqns.~\eqref{eq:consec1} and \eqref{eq:consec2}, the c-vector, $\mathbf{c}$, is obtained as the vectorised version of $\mathbf{C}$.